We may earn affiliate commissions for the recommended products. Learn more.

 Server locations

 It’s quite apparent that NordVPN offers a much bigger server selection than Avast VPN.
-In fact, it offers twice as many countries as Avast and almost eight times as many servers.
+In fact, it offers three times as many countries as Avast and more than ten times as many servers.

 Additionally, NordVPN lets you select a country directly on a map, while you only have a list when using Avast.

 When it comes to compatibility, Avast falls behind NordVPN.
-That’s because it lacks a Linux application and doesn’t support as many different types of devices, like Fire TV Stick.
+That’s because it lacks a Linux application and doesn’t support as many different types of devices, like Fire TV Stick, Apple TV, or browser extension for Edge.

 Desktop apps